Prince Andrew must face sex abuse accuser's lawsuit - U.S. judge | Law-Order

 Prince Andrew must face sex abuse accuser's lawsuit - U.S. judge

 The Manhattan judge said it was premature to assess Andrew's efforts to "cast doubt" on those claims, though the 61-year-old prince could do so at a trial.
-Kaplan said it was also too soon to decide whether Giuffre's 2009 civil settlement https://www.reuters.com/world/us/prince-andrew-accusers-deal-with-epstein-be-made-public-part-civil-suit-2022-01-03 with Epstein "clearly and unambiguously" shielded Andrew from being sued by Giuffre.
+Kaplan said it was also too soon to decide whether Giuffre's 2009 civil settlement https://www.reuters.com/world/us/prince-andrew-accusers-deal-with-epstein-be-made-public-part-civil-suit-2022-01-03 with Epstein "clearly and unambiguously" shielded Andrew from her lawsuit.

 The judge did not address the merits of Giuffre's claims.
-Lawyers for Andrew and Giuffre did not immediately respond to requests for comment.
+Lawyers for Andrew did not immediately respond to requests for comment.

-LATE-YEAR TRIAL POSSIBLE Kaplan's decision keeps Giuffre's case against Andrew on track for a trial that Kaplan has said could begin between September and December 2022 if no settlement is reached.
+Kaplan's decision keeps the case on track for a trial that he has said could begin between September and December 2022 if no settlement were reached.
+URGENCY TO SETTLE

+Sarah Krissoff, a partner at Day Pitney and a former federal prosecutor, said the decision made it more likely Andrew would pursue an out-of-court settlement.
+"I can't imagine that Prince Andrew wants every detailed allegation to come out in the public realm," she said.
+"If I were on Prince Andrew's team, I most certainly would be having a discussion with him right now about resolving this case."

+In the 2009 settlement, Epstein paid Giuffre $500,000, without admitting liability, to end her Florida lawsuit accusing him of sexually abusing her when she was underage.
+Giuffre's claims against Andrew have not been proven, and the prince is not accused of criminal wrongdoing.

 A spokesman for Buckingham Palace declined to comment on Kaplan's decision.
 Epstein killed himself at age 66 in a Manhattan jail cell in August 2019 while awaiting trial on sex trafficking charges.